This mental model is a reminder that you will tend to mistake 'easy' or 'there' with 'true.'

 APPLICATIONS.

-Like any heuristic it can be useful on occasion but can also be viewed as a bias that leads to impressionistic thinking rather than considered decisions based on factual information and/or data.
+Like any heuristic or mental shortcut, the Availability Heuristic can be useful, particularly as it helps to filter and prioritise inputs to find the most likely or pertinent information for a situation.
+Still, it can also be viewed as a bias that leads to impressionistic thinking rather than considered decisions based on factual information and/or data.

-Daniel Kahneman explained a more insidious use of this heuristic: “A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from truth.
+Daniel Kahneman explained a more insidious use of this heuristic as it relates to what is known as the Mere-Exposure Effect: “A reliable way to make people believe in falsehoods is frequent repetition because familiarity is not easily distinguished from truth.
 Authoritarian institutions and marketers have always known this fact.”

 IN YOUR LATTICEWORK.